-Introduces the history and philosophy of criminal justice in America, reviewing system recapitulation, sub-system identification, role expectations and interrelationships, crime, punishment and rehabilitation theories, and ethics, education and training issues.
+Introduces the history and philosophy of criminal justice in America, reviewing system recapitulation, sub-system identification, role expectations and interrelationships.
+Examines crime, punishment and rehabilitation theories, and ethics, education and training issues.
+Students cannot complete both CJ M01 and CJ M01H because credit will only be awarded to the first course completed.
 Applies to Associate Degree.
 Transfer credit: CSU; UC.